Aleksandr-biochem/MDPropTrack/README.md

 cd MDPropTrack
 ```

-Install MDPropTrack into your environemnt using pip:
+To install or update MDPropTrack into your environemnt use pip:

 ```
 pip install .